 While these tips may help you identify a fake Audemars Piguet watch, it does not guarantee its authenticity.
 It takes a trained watch expert to authenticate the piece and ensure the watch and all its components are real Audemars Piguet parts.

-If you have further questions regarding your Audemars Piguet watch, contact our concierge representative here who can connect you with our team of expert appraisers.
+If you have further questions regarding TrueFacet’s authentication process, contact our concierge representative here.